CobiHopkins/cobihopkins/README.md

 - 🔭 I'm currently working on a React Portfolio.
 - 🌱 I’m currently learning React.
 - 👯 I’m looking to collaborate on Web or Discord projects.
-- 🤔 I'm looking for experience working on frontend and backend Web or Discord projects.
+- 🤔 I'm looking for experience working on frontend (Web) and backend (Web, Discord) projects.
 - ⚡ Fun fact: I am an avid Ice Skater.
 You can usually find me at a rink.